 Miltiades, the Greek polemarch**, knew that he was facing a numerically superior army but he also knew he had time on his side.
 The Persians were trapped on a plain, hemmed in on three sides by the sea, marshes, and other terrain.
-There was only one way of the beaches and toward Athens.
+There was only one way off the beaches and toward Athens.
 The Greeks had established fortifications to prevent such an exit, fortifications which the Persians were unwilling to contest.
 That left the Persians with only one route of retreat, back onto the ships upon which they had come.
 The problem is that, while boarding, the Persian army would be vulnerable to attack.
 The Persians waited to see if the Greeks would face them in open battle, but eventually had to move.

 The size advantage of the Persian army was enough that, even while their cavalry was boarding, the infantry that remained to screen the withdrawal still outnumbered the Greeks.
 The Persians remained confident that they could react to and defeat a Greek sally with only their infantry.
 For their part, the Greeks had to compensate for their inferior numbers.
 Their solution was, at the center of their line, to deploy the Greek hoplite formations at double width and half depth.
 On the wings, they were deployed in normal formation.
 The effect was to present the Persians with a similarly sized battle line, which prevented it from being easily out-flanked, but one with all its power weighted in the wings.
 As I said, this is explicitly modeled in the game.

 The other key tactic was in Greeks’ advance, which took the Persians by surprise.
 Ancient tactics expected the lines to approach each other and begin the fighting with skirmishing and missile attacks.
 Only after this initial phase would the heavy infantry march forward to engage their counterparts in an attempt to break the enemy lines.
 The Persians advantage in raw numbers was multiplied by an advantage in number and quality of archers.
-When the Greeks began to advance on them, the expected that they could decimate the advancing ranks with long range fire and then overwhelm them with their superior numbers on engagement.
+When the Greeks began to advance on them, they expected that they could decimate the advancing ranks with long range fire and then overwhelm them with their superior numbers on engagement.
 The Greeks did not do what was expected of them.

 Field of Glory II will not reproduce this dramatic victory.
 The opening sees the Persians moving forward to engage with the Greeks.
 When they get within range, the Persian archers begin their attack and can achieve several turns of effective fire before contact ensues.
 Similarly, the Persians will not fall into the trap of throwing the majority of their army into the center to be cut off and surrounded.
-Each time I lost (and even when I won), the computer split their line to deal with the more serious threat on their wings rather than plunging forward after my center.
+Each time I lost (and even when I won), the computer split its line to deal with the more serious threat on the wings rather than plunging forward after my center.

 The key to victory as the Greeks (as usual, ignore this if you want to discover the game by yourself) is the rapidity with which you can break the wings of the Persian army.
 In every game I lost, I initially gained a significant advantage in points by causing the Persians on the wings to break.
 At some point, the clock turns against you and your own forces tire out and begin to fall back.
-When that happens, the Persians’ advantage begins to snowball and it becomes impossible to catch back.
+When that happens, the Persians’ advantage begins to snowball and it becomes impossible to catch back up.
 The first time through, my mistake was assuming that, in a one-on-one match-up, the Persian infantry wouldn’t be able to stand up to my hoplites.
 They can.
 They’re definitely inferior to the Greeks, but they can hold out for a time.
 As the Greek player, it is necessary to be smart about engaging the Persians on your own terms to break their line as rapidly as possible.